 This is also a good time to consult your instructor regarding whether your topic is properly framed in the context of your course work.

 Step 3 - Writing research questions

 Record the logical questions (several) you will need to answer for different aspects of your topic.
 Only then are you ready to search the very narrow topics covered by journal articles.

 Skim reference books and other trusted sources: Reference sources remain useful tools for finding background information on important research, scholars, and topics in a field.
 Here are some useful resources for research in interpersonal communication.

-- Explore the theories and circumstances surrounding interpersonal concepts using the Encyclopedia of Communication Theory.
-Once you're at the site, look for the search box and enter "interpersonal" as your search.
+Explore the theories and circumstances surrounding interpersonal concepts using the Encyclopedia of Communication Theory.
+Once you're at the site, look for option that allows you to search within the encyclopedia and enter "interpersonal" as your search.